ThousifMd/cv/LorenHeyns/resume/LorenKevinHeyns.md

 Georgia State Parks and Historic Sites – Atlanta, GA 2000 to 2015

-Designed and hosted state park sites for content and event editing, enews, golf courses and lodge sites.
+Designed and hosted state park web system for collaborative editing, enews, golf courses and lodge sites.
 Campground Host management and background check system using C# and Microsoft .NET.
-Wireless ticketing for excursion trains, programming of calendar system and SQL database admin.
+Wireless ticketing for excursion trains integrating Microsoft point-of-sale with SQL website calendars.

 **Lead Programmer and Web Designer**